Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 Our experimental pipeline, illustrated in Fig.~\ref{fig:method-overview}, defines the key methodological framework adopted in this benchmark.
 It is structured into five main stages, ensuring a systematic and reproducible evaluation of fine-tuning strategies and model transferability for clinical prognosis prediction using medical imaging data.
 Each stage has been carefully designed to simulate real-world clinical conditions, balancing methodological rigor with practical applicability.

 \begin{description}

 \item[\textbf{Dataset Selection.}] We employ four publicly available COVID-19 CXR datasets annotated with a variety of prognostic outcomes, including mortality, severity, and ICU admission.
-These datasets were selected to cover a wide range of clinical scenarios and data challenges, including varying degrees of class imbalance, outcome heterogeneity, and differences in sample size—ranging from highly underrepresented cases to larger, more balanced datasets.
-This diversity reflects the complexities typically encountered in real-world prognosis modeling and enables a robust evaluation of model adaptability under different data regimes~\cite{mamandipoor2022covid19, jiao2021prognosticationCOVID19}.
+These datasets cover a wide range of clinical scenarios and data challenges, including varying degrees of class imbalance, outcome heterogeneity, and differences in sample size, ranging from highly underrepresented cases to larger, more balanced datasets.
+This diversity reflects the complexities typical in prognosis prediction and enables a robust evaluation of model adaptability under different data regimes~\cite{mamandipoor2022covid19, jiao2021prognosticationCOVID19}.
 Further details of the datasets are provided in Section~\ref{section:DATA}.

 \item[\textbf{Model Categorization.}] We systematically evaluate models grouped into two main architectural families.
-The first includes standard CNNs pretrained on ImageNet using supervised learning, representing strong baselines in medical imaging due to their inductive biases and efficiency in low-data scenarios.
-The second architectural category, \textit{FMs)}, is composed by models pretrained through self-supervised or contrastive learning, either on large-scale general image-text datasets or specialized medical datasets.
-This categorization enables us to explore the interplay between architectural design, pretraining paradigms, and domain specificity in prognosis prediction tasks.
+The first group composed of three CNNs pretrained on ImageNet using supervised learning, as a strong baselines in medical imaging.
+The second group composed entirely by FMs, pretrained through self-supervised or contrastive learning, either on large-scale general image-text datasets or specialized medical datasets.
+These two group allow us to explore the interplay between architectural design, pretraining paradigms, and domain specificity in prognosis prediction tasks.
 Further details of the models are provided in Section~\ref{sec:MODELS}.

 \item[\textbf{Fine-Tuning Strategies.}] Each model undergoes adaptation to the target prognostic tasks using one of several fine-tuning strategies.
-These include FFT as a performance upper bound, LP to evaluate the quality of frozen representations, and multiple PEFT techniques, which are designed to minimize computational overhead and improve adaptation efficiency.
+These include FFT as a performance upper bound; LP to evaluate the quality of frozen representations; and multiple PEFT techniques, which are designed to minimize computational overhead and improve adaptation efficiency.
 The full range of supported configurations and their applicability to specific architectures are detailed in Section~\ref{sec:Methods}.